SuperclassesDocumented Subclasses

 - count

-- The integer with the number of type units to delete.
+- The integer for the number of type units to delete.

 deletes the selection if there is one, otherwise it deletes the requested